Created: 30 Oct 2025

 Research from BCG, PwC, and McKinsey confirms this pattern: when properly governed and aligned with business goals, AI initiatives deliver multi-fold returns that grow as adoption scales.
 AI-KM stands out because it directly improves how organizations create, share, and act on information — the foundation of every decision they make.

-The core ROI drivers of AI in KM
+ROI drivers of AI in Knowledge Management

-2. Productivity gains
+2. Productivity increase

-4. Revenue enablement
+4. Revenue generation

 Case Study: Walmart’s “My Assistant”